oyeakinsulire/WebDev25-26/README.md

 Week 08: The HTML Form Study, reimagining standard inputs like sliders ("Control the Chaos"), checkboxes, and radio buttons as generative visual elements.

 Week 09: Development of a Scrollytelling project, focusing on narrative-driven interactions triggered by user scroll behavior.

+Week 11: Creation of 3d shape with three.js that rotates continously